 As for overall speed, I thought at first that Johnson was nervous, because she was speaking just a bit too fast the whole way through.
 But when she ran a couple seconds overtime, I realized she just had 20 too many words to say.
 Let’s make sure that doesn’t happen to you.
 I’ve already cut a lot of what I wrote on the first draft, but let me know your real-life timing after practicing a few times.
 We can always cut.

 Speed is not the only consideration when speaking.
 Volume and pitch are, too.
 Here is some advice I gave on that, which might also be helpful when you speak:

 You can speed up at a couple select moments when you get passionate – the audience should feel your heart beat faster as you speak faster, speak louder and if your voice is in a low to middle register, speak with a slightly higher pitch.
 If you have a high-pitched voice, best not to increase the pitch, as it could come across as squeaky.
 But you do need the audience to feel your passion.

 I had some final words of advice that apply to any speech, even a best man speech or a maid of honor speech.

 Since you’ll have a mike, no need to speak louder than natural, except when you raise your voice to convey passion.
 But I’ve seen mikes and speaker systems malfunction, so be prepared with a louder Plan B. Nothing impresses judges more than someone unfazed by a tech issue who goes on to perform smoothly anyway.

 That last note applies to anything in life, whether it is a speech or a dance competition, or even a job interview.
 When the hall goes dark, light them up with your brilliance.

-Are you ready to write your next speech?
-If you need help, our speech writers can script you up
+Are you ready to write your next speech for a talent show – or for any occasion?
+If you need help, our speech writers can script you up.